Tomoki-Shirai210/Visualize_typhoon_data/PrepBUFR_to_GMT/README.md

-# Scripts for plotting data included in prepbufr conventional observational data (NCEP ds0337.0) using GMT v5.4.5
+# Scripts for plotting observational data included in prepbufr file (NCEP ds337.0) using GMT v5.4.5
 ### By T., Shirai
 ### All the codes are now under developing.
 You may use it freely, but at your own risk.